 You will need to meet this School's minimum entry requirements.
 Please also refer to the Sixth Form Minimum Entry Requirements information sheet.
-For this subject you will need a minimum Grade 6 in English Language and English Literature at GCSE Level and a minimum Grade 4 in Mathematics.
+The grade requirements for English Literature and/or Language change depending on whether you have studied Media at GCSE and subject to your grades.